 After submission of your application online at studentloans.gov or by mailing a paper-based application,

 The Consolidation service that you requested will be completing the process of consolidation of your eligible loans

 The services will be there on point of contact for any questions that you may have on your consolidation application

-Except for the loans that you asked for which are under deferment, grace period or forbearance, it's important to carry on the payments on these loans until the consolidation servicer says that it has been paid off.
+Except for the loans that you asked for which are under deferment, grace period, or forbearance, it's important to carry on the payments on these loans until the consolidation servicer says that it has been paid off.

 Can Grad PLUS Loans be consolidated?

 Yes, Grad PLUS Loans for graduates and professionals are eligible for consolidation as soon as they are dispensed to the college or university.
-Many graduate programs can increase the earning power of yours though finding a better job with affordable student loan payments easier than a Bachelor's degree.
+Many graduate programs can increase the earning power of yours through finding a better job with affordable student loan payments easier than a Bachelor's degree.

 Direct Stafford Loan Consolidation

 If you have federal loans like Stafford-Plus, an additional loan from other organizations you may be accepted for the government's Direct Consolidation Loan Program.

 Consolidation within your 6-month grace period after graduation can be considered for a low-interest rate.
 It is not eligible while you are in school.